 There’s an interesting piece in the New York Times about this show at the Cooper-Hewitt, a Smithsonian museum devoted to design in NYC.
 The Times describes the show as being about “the intersection of poverty, prosperity, innovation, and design.”
-I love this description, particularly because of how it dovetails with some of the discussions we’ve been having about how interconnected engineering innovation is the societies in which they happen–and how they communicate something about those societies, even when they don’t intend to.
+This description is interesting because of how it dovetails with some of the discussions we’ve been having about how engineering innovation is the always connected to social context–which means those innovations communicate something about their social contexts.
 Your Unit 1 innovations convey that connection, either explicitly or implicitly.

 There are plenty of interesting, thoughtful, and even controversial innovations in this show, as well as in an early show, also at the Cooper-Hewitt, called Design for the Other 90%.